ALSO KNOWN AS CHRONIC FATIGUE SYNDROME (CFS), TAPANUI FLU, oR ME/CFS

 ME is neither a rare disease nor is it a new one, it has just been an invisible one.
-As a disease it has been victim to decades of systemic injustice, discrimination and neglect from medical institutions, science institutions, and governments world-wide.
+Despite the fact that there have always been those dedicated few, both here and abroad, who have sought to serve people with ME effectively, as a disease it has still largely been victim to decades of systemic injustice, discrimination and neglect from medical institutions, science institutions, and governments world-wide.

 The hallmark symptom and cardinal feature of ME is ‘post-exertional malaise’ (PEM), which is a delayed (24-48 hrs) significant reduction in functioning and extreme worsening of all symptoms for days, weeks, months or even years after minimal physical or cognitive activity.

 ‘Minimal’ meaning compared to the individual’s pre-illness ability.

 What is considered ‘minimal’ will vary for the individual from one time to another and will vary from one individual to another.